heywoodlh/backutil/README.md

 `❯ backutil --path tmp.txt tmp2.txt --dest ~/file.tar --webdav 'https://cloud.example.com:8080/`

 Currently WebDav functionality has only been tested on an instance of Nextcloud.
-Also, the webdav functionality does not support uploading a gzip compressed file currently.